cerner/terra-core/packages/terra-table/docs/guides/SingleSelectTable.md

         {this.createTableRows(mockData)}
       </Table>
     );
   }
+}
   ```
-  Using these steps we get the following example.
+  Using these steps we get the following example: